polluxio/pollux-payload/README.md

 :star: If you find Pollux interesting, and would like to stay up-to-date, consider starring this repo to help spread the word.

+:exclamation: Pollux payload API is distributed under Apache 2 license.
+Additionally, the Pollux orchestrator is made available through binary releases, which can be accessed either as direct binaries or Docker images.

 ---

 ## Motivation